chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

         - Set `ssh_key_pair_name`, this is the SSH Key Pair we created as Prerequisite.
 This value should be just name of the AWS SSH Key Pair, not having `.pem` extention.
 The ssh key content should be same as content of `ssh_key_file`.
         - Set `setup_managed_services` as `false`, As these deployment steps are for Non-Managed Services AWS Deployment.
 Default value is `false`.
         - Set `ami_id`, this value depends on your AWS Region and the Operating System Image you want to use.
-        - Please refer to the [Minimum Hardware Requirement](/automate/ha_aws_deployment_prerequisites/#hardware-requirements) to get information for which instance type you will need for your load.
+        - Refer to the [Minimum Hardware Requirement](/automate/ha_aws_deployment_prerequisites/#hardware-requirements) to get information on which instance type you need for your load.
         - Set Instance Type for Chef Automate in `automate_server_instance_type`.
         - Set Instance Type for Chef Infra Server in `chef_server_instance_type`.
         - Set Instance Type for OpenSearch in `opensearch_server_instance_type`.
-        - Set Instance Type for Postgresql in `postgresql_server_instance_type`.
+        - Set Instance Type for PostgreSQL in `postgresql_server_instance_type`.
         - Set `automate_lb_certificate_arn` with the arn value of the Certificate created in AWS ACM for DNS entry of `chefautomate.example.com`.
         - Set `chef_server_lb_certificate_arn` with the arn value of the Certificate created in AWS ACM for DNS entry of `chefinfraserver.example.com`.
         - Set `automate_ebs_volume_iops`, `automate_ebs_volume_size` based on your load needs.